-- happening in 140 sites across 11 provinces and territories
+- happen in over 120 sites across 11 provinces and territories

-- engaging Indigenous, newcomer, refugee, immigrant, transgender and other diverse groups
+- engage Indigenous, newcomer, refugee, immigrant, transgender and other diverse groups

-- spanning infants, early years, school-aged children and youth, and youth in transition years
+- span infants, early years, school-aged children and youth, and youth in transition years

-- working with and for parents, other caregivers, families, service providers, children and youth, educators
+- work with and for parents, other caregivers, families, service providers, children and youth, educators

-- addressing many determinants of mental health, including social support networks and environments, cultural identity, healthy child development, gender identities, social-emotional learning, healthy relationships, coping skills, pro-social behaviours
+- address many determinants of mental health, including social support networks and environments, cultural identity, healthy child development, gender identities, social-emotional learning, healthy relationships, coping skills, pro-social behaviours

-- using different approaches, such as trauma-informed, strengths-based, arts-based, land-based, culturally safe, participatory, Indigenous perspectives
+- use different approaches, such as trauma-informed, strengths-based, arts-based, land-based, culturally safe, participatory, Indigenous perspectives

-- led by a mix of universities, community organizations and national organizations and networks
+- are led by a mix of universities, community organizations and national organizations and networks

 All projects are under development in some way.
 Even though all are new, some are building on existing initiatives, and implementation is on small through large scales.
 What is under development for many projects is the adaptation of programs for different settings and populations.